How and When to Tap into Your Home Equity

 HELOCs come with minimum draw requirements and annual fees, and often have substantial prepayment penalties.
 If the value of your home decreases, then lenders can reduce your credit line or revoke it completely.

-Who is a HELOC best for?
-HELOCs are best suited to those who want a flexible way to access their home equity when they need it.
+Who is a HELOC HELOCs are best suited to those who want a flexible way to access their home equity when they need it.

 Home equity loans differ from HELOCs in that they are not lines of credit.
 Instead, they allow homeowners to receive a lump sum of cash up front, then pay it off with monthly payments and interest.